-It is the sole discretion of the race director to interpret the rules in the spirit of the CHALLENGE philosophy.
-The race director may issue new rules before and during the race, and can also adapt the rules if this is deemed necessary to ensure CHALLENGE remains fair and safe.
+It is the sole discretion of the race director to interpret the rules in the spirit of the TORTOUR philosophy.
+The race director may issue new rules before and during the race and can also adapt the rules if this is deemed necessary to ensure that the TORTOUR remains fair and safe.
 The race director assumes full responsibility for such decisions.
 Challenges to a decision can only be made in accordance with Point 1.5.